 Elementary and Secondary Education.
 The financing of public elementary and secondary education in Pennsylvania is shared by the Commonwealth and local school districts.
 There are 501 local school districts in the state.
 Each is governed by a locally elected school board responsible for the administration of the public schools in the school district with the authority to levy taxes within the limits prescribed by the Public School Code of 1949, as amended.
 Funds supplied by the Commonwealth supplement the funds raised locally.
 Local school districts receive various subsidy payments for basic instruction, vocational education, debt service, pupil transportation, employee retirement programs including social security, and various special education programs from the Commonwealth.
 The largest such subsidy is the Basic Education Funding subsidy (formerly known as the Equalized Subsidy for Basic Education or ESBE).
-The Basic Education Funding subsidy of nearly \$3.79 billion provided nearly 59 percent of all Commonwealth aid to local schools in fiscal year 2001.
-The enacted budget for fiscal year 2002 increases Basic Education Funding by \$168.1 million, or nearly 4.5 percent, to over \$3.96 billion.
-The increase includes a base supplement based on school district enrollment and relative wealth, a small district assistance component and a supplement for school districts whose relative wealth is declining.
-Every school district is guaranteed a 2 percent increase over its fiscal year 2001 total allocation.
-Also, every district is guaranteed at least a 1 percent increase in Basic Education Funding per student (average daily membership) over the amount received in fiscal year 2001.
+The Basic Education Funding subsidy of nearly \$3.96 billion provided nearly 61 percent of all Commonwealth aid to local schools in fiscal year 2002.
+The enacted budget for fiscal year 2003 increases Basic Education Funding by \$126.4 million, or 3.2 percent, to over \$4.086 billion.
+The increase includes a base supplement based on school district enrollment and relative wealth, a small district assistance component, an enrollment growth supplement and a supplement based upon school district personal income and relative wealth.
+Every school district is guaranteed a 2 percent increase over its fiscal year 2002 total allocation.